mshanemc/it-observatory/README.md

 ## Routes (Pages)

 `./src/client/modules/my/app/pageDefs.ts` holds the various "routes".
+There's properties to override the default header/subhead/logo and to hide or override the footer content.

 You can use either `/something` or `#something` to get there (# is preferred), which should match a property of the `pages` object.
 This array is shortnames from the workhop definitions